rudra012/angular2-start/my-app/README.md

 Here's what we achieved in this page:

-The Tour of Heroes app displays a list of selectable heroes.
+* The Tour of Heroes app displays a list of selectable heroes.
-You added the ability to select a hero and show the hero's details.
+* You added the ability to select a hero and show the hero's details.
-You learned how to use the built-in directives ngIf and ngFor in a component's template.
+* You learned how to use the built-in directives ngIf and ngFor in a component's template.

+## Multiple Components

+What changed?

+* As before, whenever a user clicks on a hero name, the hero detail appears below the hero list.
+But now the HeroDetailView is presenting those details.

+* You created a reusable component.
+* You learned how to make a component accept input.
+* You learned to declare the required application directives in an NgModule.
+You listed the directives in the @NgModule decorator's declarations array.
+* You learned to bind a parent component to a child component.